How to Lead a Remote Team Successfully using the 3 T’s

 It’s all about personal communication touches to help team members stay connected, feel part of the team, and stay abreast of the latest things.

 Communication is not just important, it is critical to success!
+For more tips on how to transition to successfully lead a remote team, check out this post.

 Take some time and evaluate your remote team communication today!
 Are you using the 3 T’s?
 What do you need to strengthen?
 Remember, the video podcast has the full details and you get to see my body language!